Lawsuit Investigation Looks into Elderberry Supplements Over Labeling, Health Claims

 - Certain parts of the elderberry plant are considered toxic.
 Even if these parts are removed, the toxic substance could still be present on the plant and cause vomiting, nausea and diarrhea if consumed in large quantities.

-Several reviews have been posted online from consumers who had issues with their elderberry products or found that the supplements didn’t provide the immune support they expected.
+Several reviews have been posted online from consumers who’ve had issues with their Sambucol elderberry products or found that the supplements didn’t provide the immune support they expected.
 A sample of these complaints can be seen below [sic throughout]:

 Taste is fine.
 Shipping and delivery was fine.
 Whole family took this during this cold/flu season hoping to ward off some of the nasty things going around.
 We all got sick anyhow—multiple times—with colds/flus that lingered on for weeks.
 Really hoped this would do something to help—especially considering all the great 5 star reviews.
 With the high price I can’t justify buying this without seeing results.”

-— SmartShopper, Sambucol Black Elderberry Original Formula Extract Syrup Review, Amazon.com
+— SmartShopper, Sambucol Black Elderberry Original Syrup Review, Amazon.com

-— GoHawks, Sambucol Black Elderberry Cold & Flu Capsules Review, Amazon.com
+— kittykat, Sambucol Black Elderberry Original Syrup review, Amazon.com

-If elderberry supplement manufacturers are making misleading claims about the benefits of their products – or are otherwise improperly labeling their supplements – they could be held accountable through a class action lawsuit.
+If Pharmacare is making misleading claims about the benefits of its elderberry products – or is otherwise improperly labeling its supplements – the company could potentially be held accountable through a class action lawsuit.

 How a Class Action Could Help

-Class action lawsuits, if filed and successful, could help consumers get back the money they spent on elderberry supplements.
-It’s possible that consumers paid more than they would have had they known the truth behind the supplements they were taking.
-Further, the manufacturers could be forced to relabel their products and change any claims determined to be fraudulent.
+Class action lawsuits, if filed and successful, could help consumers get back the money they spent on Sambucol Black Elderberry supplements.
+It’s possible that consumers paid more than they would have had they known the truth about the supplements they were taking.
+Further, the manufacturer could be forced to relabel its products and change any claims determined to be fraudulent.

 Before commenting, please review our comment policy.